 Handlebars, bar end weights, etc.

-As to filling the handlebar to dampen vibration, it works to some extent, but adds a lot of weight.
+As to filling the handlebar to dampen vibration, it helps, but adds a lot of weight.
 If you are going to go that route, it is best to use lead shot (birdshot).
-It's inexpensive, won't rust, doesn't rattle near as much as some alternatives (like steel BB's), works well, and will pack tight.
-You can get lead shot at almost any gun shop, or anyplace that sells reloading supplies (I'd use #6, #7 1/2, or #8 shot).
-But lead shot does add a lot of weight to the front end.
+It's inexpensive, won't rust, doesn't rattle nearly as much as some alternatives (like steel BB's), works well and will pack tight.
+You can get lead shot at almost any gun shop, or anyplace that sells reloading supplies.
+Use small birdshot, such as #8.
+However, lead shot adds a lot of weight to the front end.
 Avoid inferior alternatives like sand or steel BB's.
-I'd experiment with bar end weights first, and pack the bars as a last resort.
+I'd experiment with bar end weights first and pack the bars as a last resort.